MP Estate Planning UK

 What types of trusts are available?

-How can trusts help minimise estate taxes?
+How can trusts help minimise inheritance tax?

 Can trusts be customised to meet specific needs?